-Ultimately, the conundrum of tradition and quality ultimately is resolved by how you define each.
-In Burma, the one is maintained at the expense of the other (tradition wins, quality loses); in high-level industrial production, the relationship is reversed.
+Ultimately, the conundrum of tradition and quality is resolved by how you define each term.
+In Burma, the one is maintained at the expense of the other (tradition wins, quality loses); in high-level industrial production, the relationship is reversed (at least approximately).
 Yet some companies, instinctively recognizing the emotional appeal of tradition, still promote their gold leaf with images of a lone man hammering away—even as their titanic machines, in reality, are doing the work.
 And buyers are perfectly happy with the result.

 Redefining tradition sometimes does mean redefining quality.
 In the end, when no one is working anymore in the millennia-long tradition of the great European masters, the soul of gold leaf will no longer emerge.
 All that will be left is the husk.